 Accolades are graphical “badges” that instructors can give to a post to award points to that student.
 Yellowdig provides a few default accolades (“Helpful!”
 “Interesting!”
 “Insightful!”) but you can edit what they say, how many points they’re worth, or create new ones that say what you like.
 Topics can be created and edited by clicking on Settings > Accolades.

-Pinning to top allows the instructor to fix the post to the top of the page.
+Pinning to top allows the instructor to fix a post to the top of the Yellowdig feed that stays there.
 “Pin to top” can be selected when writing or editing a post.
 Only one post can be pinned at a time.
 If a second post is pinned, the first one will return to its original position on the page.
 After a post is pinned, you can then choose to remove the pin (in edit mode).

 Communicating with Students